 Exhibit 4: LPR Enclosure Format

 The standardized format should be used as an enclosure to the LPR Public Letter if an ANI has been identified.
 A similar format should be used for the Safeguards Performance Area in the Non-Public Letter.
-The information provided should describe NRC action during the review period, e.g. number of violations, deficiencies etc. for each performance area.
+The information provided should describe NRC action during the review period, e.g., number of violations, deficiencies, etc. for each performance area.
 In the identification of an Area Needing Improvement (ANI), the description should be clearly communicated in the enclosure with a list of the enforcement items and their descriptions used in the determination.
 A formatting example of an ANI is provided in the Safety Operations Performance Area.
 Formatting examples of a Performance Area without an ANI is provided in Radiological Controls, Facility Support and Other Areas.
+This exhibit applies to LPRs conducted for existing licensees, assessed using IMC 2600, and new licensees, assessed using IMC 2600 with additional guidance provided in IMC 2694, Appendix B.

 LICENSEE PERFORMANCE REVIEW FOR [FACILITY NAME] ASSESSMENT PERIOD: [Date] to [Date]